au-research/raido/app-client/readme.md

 ## Deploying to `demo` environment

 Log in to AWS and go the CodePipeline console.
-Look for the pipeline named `AppClient` and do a "release changes".
+Look for the pipeline named `AppClient` and click the "release changes" button.

 https://ap-southeast-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/AppClient/view?region=ap-southeast-2#